Hello Daydreamers!

 The tools and materials you need for this project are pretty simple, and you will most likely have them on hand.

 1. You can use any Cricut machine for this project.
-If using a Cricut Joy, you’ll need the Joy mat and fine point blade.
+If you use a Cricut Joy, you’ll need the Joy mat and fine-point blade.

 3. The brayer is one of my favorite Cricut tools because it allows me to smooth out and stick my material on the mat.
 You can also use your hands or a scraper.